-- The best ways to communicate with me is via the CANVAS course email system or my official UT Tyler email (jgehring@uttyler.edu). - Over the last year, I have noted that majority of students prefer to ask questions privately, so please contact me via the email listed above.
-It is the only email that I have access to read and respond. - There is also General Course Questions within the Canvas Discussion section as well for questions that apply to the entire class. - Responding to student emails and discussion questions will be managed within 48 hours. - Of note: I do not monitor email communications in the late evenings or overnight.
-On the weekends, I review email about twice per day.
+- The best ways to communicate with me is via the CANVAS course email system or my official UT Tyler email (jgehring@uttyler.edu). - Over the last year, I have noted that majority of students prefer to ask questions privately so please contact me via the email listed above.
+It is the only email that I have access to read and respond. - There is also General Course Questions within the Canvas Discussion section as well. - Responding to student emails and discussion questions will be managed within 48 hours. - Of note: The weekends I review email about twice per day and I do not monitor email in the late evening or overnight.